-I was contacted by RedMile London around 2 years ago to retouch some of their stock photos.
+I was first contacted by RedMile London around 2 years ago to retouch some of their product photos.
 They are a bespoke antique dealer based on the Kings Road in Chelsea.
-The photos were of a “non professional standard” and needed a fair bit of retouching to get them presentable.
-Jason, the director explained to me that like many businesses that have a large amount of stock, had purchased a digital camera with the aim of using it to catalog his stock.
+The photos were of “a non professional standard” and needed a fair bit of retouching to get them presentable.
+Jason, the director explained to me that like many businesses that have a large amount of stock, he had purchased a digital camera with the aim of using it to catalog his stock.
 He also admitted that he had very limited photographic knowledge, hence the quality of the images.

-It was really great to see how the photographs that he sent me; were steadily improving in quality, with way less colour correction and exposure correction needed.
+It was really great to see how the photographs that he sent me, were steadily improving in quality, with way less colour correction and exposure correction needed.

 It was a pleasant surprise when Jason called and invited me to come to London to photograph his stock.
 His company was upgrading their website and wanted the best possible photos taken for them.
 We agreed that with the regular turnover of his stock, it was economically unviable for him to continuously hire a professional photographer – this could turn out to be quite costly, and my trip to London would not only be to shoot his antiques, but to teach him the finer points of stock photography.